-We do not own all of the land on which our retail sites and certain facilities are located, which could result in increased costs and disruptions to our operations.
+We do not expect to own all of the land on which our retail sites and certain facilities will be located, which could result in increased costs and disruptions to our operations.

-We do not own all of the land on which our retail sites and certain facilities are located, and we lease such sites from third parties under long-term arrangements with various expiration dates.
+We do not expect to own all of the land on which our retail sites and certain facilities will be located, and we expect to lease a portion of such sites from third parties under long-term arrangements with various expiration dates.
 As such, we are subject to the possibility that we are unable to renew such leases or are only able to do so with increased costs or more onerous terms, which could have a material adverse effect on our business, financial condition, results of operations and cash available for distribution to our unitholders.